JonathanWilbur/mueller-report/volume1.md

 In the summer of 20 16, CNI organized at least two dinners in Washington, D.C. for sessions to meet with experienced foreign policy professionals.
-641 The dinners included CNI- affiliated individuals, such as Richard Burt and Zalmay Khalilzad, a former U.S. ambassador to Afghanistan and Iraq and the person who had introduced Trump before the April 27, 2016 foreign-policy speech.
+641 The dinners included CNI- affiliated individuals, such as Richard Burt and Zalmay Khalilzad, a former U.S. ambassador to Afghanistan and IRAq and the person who had introduced Trump before the April 27, 2016 foreign-policy speech.
 642 Khalilzad also met with sessions one-on -one separately from the, dinners.
 643 At the dinners and in the meetings, the participants addressed U.S. relations with Russia, including how U.S. relations with NATO and European countries affected U.S. policy toward Russia.
 644 But